Anaconda's Carr Fork Project

 February 1985

 The dewatering pumps were turned off.
-Slumping continues in area (Baltimore Gulch) associated with May 1984 mudslide.
-Mud slide area in upper Pine Canyon remains unstable.
+Slumping continues in the area (Baltimore Gulch) associated with May 1984 mudslide.
+The mud slide area in upper Pine Canyon remains unstable.
 Carr Fork operations were curtailed in 1981 and mine dewatering ceased in February of 1985.
 No new surface disturbances or reclamation associated with active mining occurred in 1985.
 (Documents on file with Utah Division of Oil, Gas & Mining, Acct #M0450004, January 1986 Annual Report)

 June 1985

-In 1985, Anaconda sold the last of its copper and molybdenum property and operations and became solely a coal mining company.
+In 1985, Anaconda sold the last of its copper and molybdenum properties and operations and became solely a coal mining company.
 Beaver Creek Coal Co., was shown as its only operation in Utah.
 (Coal Age, Volume 90, Number 6, June 1985, page 24)

 September 12, 1985

 Kennecott purchased the Carr Fork mine, mill site and ore reserves from Anaconda.
-"All facilities except the Pine Canyon Tunnel portal, production shaft headframe, access road to the warehouse/shop, culinary water system, water supply wells, power line to the wells, and the fresh water tank will be demolished and the sites cleaned of debris prior to final reclamation."
-(Documents on file with Utah Division of Oil, Gas & Mining, Acct #M0450004, Kennecott Reclamation Plan dated July 5, 1988)
+"All facilities except the Pine Canyon Tunnel portal, production shaft headframe, access road to the warehouse/shop, culinary water system, water supply wells, power line to the wells, and the fresh

 "New York -- Kennecott, Salt Lake City, has purchased a portion of the Carr Fork, Utah, copper mine from Anaconda Minerals Co., Denver.
 The deal alters an original plan announced late last year between the two producers to jointly operate their Utah copper mining properties.
 "The purpose of the direct purchase was to give us flexibility in any future mining of the ore reserves which lie along the western boundary of our property," a Kennecott spokesman said."
 (American Metal Markets, October 3, 1985)